Raaj-Kishore-Biswas/academic-kickstart/content/home/about.md

 His PhD at UNSW Sydney (2022) assessed driver behaviour and risk associated with everyday driving in Australia using the <a href="http://www.ands.unsw.edu.au/"> Australian Naturalistic Driving Study (ANDS)</a>.
 He is also a sessional lecturer at Swinburne, where he supervises postgraduate students.

+Raaj's current area of interest focuses on lifestyle behavioral factors and the early prevention of non-communicable diseases.
 He regularly collaborates with colleagues across globe to work on biostatistics and public health projects, particularly focusing on the health care system and service accessibilities in developing countries.
-Environmental statistics, behavioral analysis and spatial techniques are also part of his areas of interest.